OK, let’s start with the basics. What’s the difference between subtitling and dubbing?

 How does subtitling work?

-Let’s start with subtitling since it’s an slightly easier process.
+Let’s start with subtitling since it’s a slightly easier process.
 You will first need a script of the English dialogue.
+If the content is unscripted, you can use a transcription service to get one.

 OK.
 I’ve got a script.
 Now what?